-A long term cashflow forecast is included within the FFR reports, and continues to be very positive.
+A long term cashflow forecast is included within the assessment on going concern, and continues to be very positive.

-The level of loans for each development is considered on a case by case basis, ensuring a balance between overall cost and funding required.
+The level of loans for each development is considered on a case-by-case basis, ensuring a balance between overall cost and funding required.
 Borrowing levels are limited by the Council to 75% of the open market value of the properties, but in general no more than 60% is normally borrowed to reduce the exposure.
 Overall debt levels are still below 33% of the open market value of the owned homes.
 While there is no intention to sell any property, recovery or repayment of loans could be easily facilitated through sales should it be necessary.
 There is no need on current plans to do so.
 Current plans do not envisage going significantly above EUVSH (42% of Open Market Value) although the capacity to do so remains should plans require it.

-In year cash balances are managed by the Accountancy team to ensure that the bank balance does not fall below £1.5m.
+In year cash balances are managed by the Accountancy team to ensure that the bank balance does not fall below £2.5m and does not exceed £8m.
 This is achieved via the agreement with DCC to pay the core management fee and main capital works monthly on account.
+A number of deposit accounts are also held to manage the cash levels in the main current account.

-If there was a need for short term cash then the immediate plan would be to amend the payment schedules of the management fees receivable from DCC forward.
+If there was a need for short term cash, then the immediate plan would be to amend the payment schedules of the management fees receivable from DCC forward.
 The second option would be to re-finance the loans with DCC and create additional cash that way - the loan agreements allow for such an option.
 Leasing of future vehicle replacements would also be possible if necessary to manage cash flow.
-None of these actions are likely in the foreseeable future, although should investment plans increase further, or unexpected losses occur, a re-financing of loans in around 3 or 4 years' time may be required.
+None of these actions are likely in the foreseeable future, although should investment plans increase further, or unexpected losses occur, a re-financing of loans in around 3- or 4-years' time may be required.